allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. The PSH Admin:

-A. Coordinates with the PEX Help Desk to send them: 1\) Required server certificate information.
+1. Coordinates with the PEX Help Desk to send them: 1\) Required server certificate information.

 2\) HARM codes associated with that certificate.

-B. Works with one HARM office from each PEX database and provides the HARM office with a certificate Thumbprint specific to their PSH.
+2. Works with one HARM office from each PEX database and provides the HARM office with a certificate Thumbprint specific to their PSH.

 2. The designated HARM office for the PEX database:

-A. Enters the certificate Thumbprint in the Continuation Training > ARMS tab > Settings page.
+1. Enters the certificate Thumbprint in the Continuation Training > ARMS tab > Settings page.
 The Thumbprint has to be entered only once for the database.
 The Thumbprint is then visible to, and used by, every squadron in the database.

 !!! caution This value is used by al squadrons in the database.
 Changes should be made with care as they affect al units in the database.